-- Are there other health conditions that would influence the treatment choice?
+- Do you have health problems that could influence the treatment choice?

-- If you are considering intrathecal baclofen: Will you be able to follow the maintenance requirements?
+- If you are thinking about a baclofen pump: Will you be able to receive consistent care to avoid complications?
 Do you have a good understanding of the possible risks and benefits?

 Whatever treatment you choose, you will need to work closely with your treatment provider or team to get the best possible outcome.

-Spasticity and Spinal Cord Injury was developed by Maria R. Reyes, MD and Anthony Chiodo, MD, in collaboration with the Model Systems Knowledge Translation Center (MSKTC).
+Spasticity and Spinal Cord Injury was developed by Maria Regina Reyes, MD and Anthony Chiodo, MD, in collaboration with the Model Systems Knowledge Translation Center (MSKTC).
 It was updated by Maria Regina Reyes, MD in collaboration with the MSKTC.
 Portions of this document were adapted from materials developed by the University of Michigan and UAB Model Systems.

 Portions of this document were adapted from materials developed by the University of Michigan and UAB Model Systems.

 Source: The content in this factsheet is based on research and/or professional consensus.
 This content has been reviewed and approved by experts from the Spinal Cord Injury Model Systems (SCIMS) centers, funded by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR).
 The content of the factsheet has also been reviewed by individuals with SCI and/or their family members.